ECOSTORIESPANAMA

 Some animals take more care than others

 There are many ways to ensure offspring.
 One extreme is to put all your energy in producing as many offspring as you can and spend no energy on caring for them.
-Many sea fish species have adopted this strategy.
+Sea turtles, for example, lay their eggs on a suitable beach, but do not look after them.
+Once laid, the eggs and hatchlings are on their own.
+Many sea fish species go even further.
 During the mating season, females and males swim close together and both release their eggs or sperm at the same time to ensure fertilization.
 Sometimes several males try to push each other out of the way to get as close to the spawning female as possible.
 Often, many males and females form a mating school with all individual fish releasing their eggs or sperm at the same time.
 The fertilized eggs float away with the currents, become part of the plankton.
-Mortality is high, but since millions of eggs are released, enough will survive to become adult fish.

 In most of these species the females are larger than the males, because producing eggs takes more energy than producing sperm.
-Fish continue growing throughout their life (but at a much slower rate when they are adult) and the bigger the fish gets, the more eggs or sperm they produce.
+Fish and reptiles continue growing throughout their life (but at a much slower rate when they are adult) and the bigger the animal gets, the more eggs or sperm they produce.
 Therefore older (and presumably fitter) individuals contribute more to the next generation than younger individuals.

 Arthropods